-Post-traumatic stress disorder (PTSD) is an anxiety disorder that can occur after any traumatic event.
-A traumatic event can be defined as an event where we can see that we are in danger, or where we witness other people dying or being injured; however, even hearing about an unexpected death or injury of a close friend or family member can lead to PTSD.
+Post-traumatic stress disorder (PTSD) is an anxiety disorder that can occur after any event that places us in danger, or where we witness other people suffering or dying.
+In some cases even hearing about an unexpected loss or harm of a close friend or family member can lead to PTSD.

 How do I know if I have PTSD?

 Most people have symptoms of emotional shock and distress directly following or soon after a traumatic incident.
 These symptoms often lessen by themselves over the course of a few weeks.
 But around one in three people experience ongoing symptoms that don't alleviate or even get worse, and this can mean you have post-traumatic stress disorder.

 In around 15 per cent of cases PTSD symptoms an be delayed by six months or even years, called 'delayed-onset PTSD'.
 Or in some cases, symptoms vanish, only to return later.

 Complex PTSD, or 'c-PTSD', is a newer diagnosis now recognised by the NHS.
 It means you have similar symptoms to general PTSD, but not because of recent trauma.
 Instead you experienced ongoing traumatisation as a child, such as neglect, harm, or aggression.